 Renew Your DACA and Work Permit Together

-You must complete the DACA renewal application, Form I-821D, as well as the work permit application, Form I-765.
-Unlike most work permits, you must show economic necessity to apply for one under DACA.
-The reasons you need to work may include: paying rent or a mortgage; feeding your children; saving for you children’s higher education; and other standard needs.
-You will need to list your economic necessities in your application.
-Your immigration attorney can help if you have questions.
+At the same time, you will also submit Form I-765, Application for Employment Authorization.
+However, unlike most work permits, DACA recipients must explain why they need to work.
+The reasons you need to work may include: paying rent or a mortgage; feeding your children; saving for your children’s college fund; and other basic needs.
+You will list your economic necessities in Form I-765WS.
+If you have any questions, your immigration attorney can help.

 Report Any Changes

-Also, if you have a new type of compelling economic necessity, include proof of it in your work permit application.
-For example, if you need to pay for your child’s education, you may include a copy of your child’s tuition statement.
-If your need to work is based on insurance for a new medical problem, you might include evidence such as a doctor’s note.
+Also, if you have a new type of economic necessity, include proof of it in your work permit application.
+For example, if you now need to pay for your child’s education, you may include a copy of your child’s tuition statement.
+Or maybe your need to work is based on insurance for a new medical problem.
+Then you might include evidence such as a doctor’s note.